 Some apps may need to provide a way to make setup or configuration choices, but most apps can avoid or delay doing so.
 Successful apps work well for most people right away, while also offering some convenient ways to adjust the experience.
 When you design your app to function the way most people expect, you decrease the need for settings.

 Infer what you can from the system.
 If you need information about the user, device, or environment, query the system for it whenever possible instead of asking the user.
 For example, instead of asking someone to enter their zip code so you can present local options, ask permission to use their current location.
+Gracefully fall back to manual entry if the user denies access to their information.

 Thoughtfully prioritize configuration options within your app.
 Your app’s main screen is a good place for options that are essential or that change frequently.
 Secondary screens are better for options that change only occasionally.